nsg-ethz/p4-utils/install-tools/README.md

 sudo ./install-p4-dev.sh
 ```

-This script will install P4-Utils together with all its requirements.
+This will install P4-Utils together with all its requirements.